GuillaumeMorini/DevNet-Express-3/03-ContinuousIntegration/README.md

 ![Sign up for Gitlab](./images/gl01.png)

 Enter a random password.
-Let the administrator know that you have created the account.
-They will then confirm your account so that you can login without having to check your email.

-Once they have notified you that your account has been confirmed, log into gitlab.
+Log into gitlab.

 ![Login to Gitlab](./images/gl02.png)